Team-Infinite-Void/transaction-tracker/README.md

     * Assignment 3: I added further security by adding a qr code generator and using Google Authenticator to generate an OTP for users trying to login.
 If this was a real transaction tracker with important information such as bank info and account records, this would be an extra barrier for any hacker.

   * Chris Dang
+    * I worked on the reports on our verification methods and how we executed our solutions.
+I also got the chance to make contributions to our Risk Assessment Plan, which focused on security and privacy to protect our project from potential risks.
+Aside from these tasks, I was involved in our team's design.

   * Michelle Ho
     * I have created the text-based menu and will work on an option to perform data analytics on the recorded transactions.
 This includes The total sum of expense savings for a given period.
 That also means including a date-time functionality for each record.